About

 Weekly practice

-One small experiment—virtue tracking, stoic review, attention training—something you can do by Friday.
+One small experiment: virtue tracking, stoic review, attention training, something you can do this week.

 The promise